tramtram1130/rancidTomatillos/README.md

 <h1 align="center">Rancid Tomatillos</h1>

 <h3 align="center">A Movie Database Application</h3>
+Rancid Tomatillos is a movie database application that lets users search movie titles via search bar or by selecting the movie posters.
+The user can select a movie that will bring up more information about that movie.

 <!-- <h4 align="center"><a href="https://vfields.github.io/travel-tracker/"><strong>Deploy Link</strong></a> | <a href="https://github.com/vfields/travel-tracker"><strong>Explore The Docs »</strong></a></h4> -->